gem-pasteur/PanACoTA/doc/source/develop.rst

 Then, open ``doc/build/html/index.html`` on your browser.

-The on-line version will be automatically updated when modifications on rst files are pushed on master branch.
+The online version will be automatically updated when modifications on rst files are pushed on master branch.